 Under Cayman Islands law, our directors owe fiduciary duties to our company, including a duty of loyalty, a duty to act honestly and a duty to act in what they consider in good faith to be in our best interests.
 Our directors must also exercise their powers only for a proper purpose.
 Our directors also owe to our company a duty to exercise the skill they actually possess and such care and diligence that a reasonable prudent person would exercise in comparable circumstances.
 It was previously considered that a director need not exhibit in the performance of his duties a greater degree of skill than may reasonably be expected from a person of his knowledge and experience.
 However, English and Commonwealth courts have moved towards an objective standard with regard to the required skill and care and these authorities are likely to be followed in the Cayman Islands.
-In fulfilling their duty of care to us, our directors must a duty owed by our directors is breached.
+In fulfilling their duty of care to us, our directors must ensure compliance with our memorandum and articles of association, as amended and restated from time to time.
+Our company has the right to seek damages if a duty owed by our directors is breached.
 In limited exceptional circumstances, a shareholder may have the right to seek damages in our name if a duty owed by our directors is breached.
-In limited exceptional circumstances, and powers of our board of directors include, among others, (i) convening shareholders' annual general meetings and reporting its work to shareholders at such meetings, (ii) declaring dividends, (iii) appointing officers and determining their terms of offices and responsibilities, (iv) exercising the borrowing powers of our company, and (v) approving the transfer of shares of our company, including the registering of such shares in our share register.
+The functions and powers of our board of directors include, among others, (i) convening shareholders' annual general meetings and reporting its work to shareholders at such meetings, (ii) declaring dividends, (iii) appointing officers and determining their terms of offices and responsibilities, (iv) exercising the borrowing powers of our company, and (v) approving the transfer of shares of our company, including the registering of such shares in our share register.